 Feeling like old friends, Mark Bilbrey greeted me with a big smile, a warm hug, and invited me behind the cheese case at Porter Road Butcher in East Nashville.
 We spent the next two hours laughing and talking and comparing varieties of cheddars and goudas.
 Tragically, 3 months later, on November 6, 2018, Mark lost his life in a one-vehicle auto accident on rain-soaked streets.
 For his family, friends, colleagues,

-Traveling to a new city, I don’t necessarily want an overwhelming list of restaurant recommendations and tourist attractions to sort through and analyze.
-Just give me a few good spots to eat and fun places to go to get me started – leaving room for impromptu exploring and spontaneity.
-These are my current Nashville favorites – I know my list may change periodically.
-Hope you enjoy checking out a few
+Will your travel plans take you to Nashville this summer?
+When I visit a new city, I don’t necessarily want an overwhelming list of restaurant recommendations and tourist attractions to sort through and analyze.
+Just give me a few good spots to eat and fun places to go to get me started—leaving room for impromptu exploring and spontaneity.
+These are my current Nashville favorites—I know my list may change periodically.
+Hope you

 Strolling into the Rayback Collective on a bright, sunny morning, I spot an eclectic array of food trucks, bikers sipping coffee around a fire pit, folks clicking laptops at community work tables, and a vegan ice cream cart.
 Combined with a lounge, live music, and an adjacent multi-use trail, this place may be too cool for me…..

 According to Matt Russo, “a gambling stick is an old Appalachian name for a stick used to hang a pig from the limb of a tree.
 Threaded through the heels of the pig, the stick supports its weight while the animal is harvested.”
 The gamble, and hope, is the stick can handle the pig’s weight, and the animal will not come tumbling down.
 In a parking lot in trendy East